-- Press the heated seat button once to turn the HI setting ON. - Press the heated seat button ₩ a second time to turn the LO setting ON.
+- Press the heated seat button # a third time to turn the heating elements OFF.

 If the HI-level setting is selected, the system will automatically switch to LO-level after approximately 60 minutes of continuous operation.
 At that time, the display will change from HI to LO, indicating the change.
 The LO-level setting will turn OFF automatically after approximately 45 minutes.